ptribble/jdk-sunos-builder/README.md

 ##System Setup

-First decide on a directory tree where you're going to run the builds.
-Then set the variable THOME in your environment to point to it, and create it.
+First decide on a directory tree where you're going to keep the code and run the builds.
+Then set the variables THOME and BUILDROOT in your environment to point to them, and create them.
 For example

     THOME=/var/tmp/java
     mkdir -p $THOME
+    BUILDROOT=/var/tmp/java-build
+    mkdir -p $BUILDROOT

 Then checkout the two repositories from github: